amrlabib/javascript-essentials/context.md

 ---

-`bind `: creates a new function that, when called, has its this keyword set to the provided value, it also accept optional arguments that will be prepended to the argument list of the new return function.
+`bind `: creates a new function that, when called, has its this keyword set to the provided value, it also accept optional arguments that will be prepended to the argument list of the new returned function.

 #### Example 6.2: